SpareCores/resource-tracker/README.md

 are present.

-For the most basic (and often well enough) usage, import the `ResourceTracker` class, and automatically start both system-wide and per-process trackers in the background as spawned or forked processes as part of the instantiation:
+For the most basic (and often well enough) usage, import the `ResourceTracker` class, which automatically starts both system-wide and per-process trackers in the background as spawned or forked processes as part of the instantiation:

 ```python
 from resource_tracker import ResourceTracker